• Skip to primary navigation

 Variations

-Simply swap out the potatoes for cauliflower!
+• Make this a Zuppa Toscana Keto Friendly, swap out the potatoes for cauliflower!
 Cauliflowers are a great low carb option for most recipes using white potatoes.

 Note that onions and garlic are not always considered keto friendly, so depending on how strict your carb count is, either limit or omit them.